enie123/NeuralCAS/index.md

 I tried using PSC in order to generate equations which we will use for training our networks as described above.
 However, everytime I run something on PSC the program gets killed before it finishes running.
 My advisor is also working on getting me access to a GPU cluster, so this situation will hopefully be resolved by the next meeting.
 Over the next two weeks, I will implement a version of the retrieve-edit framework for this problem and begin testing the viability of such as solution for solving these differential equations.
 I should be acquiring access to GPU clusters by the end of this week.
 As mentioned before the PSC does not appear to work.
 I am not sure if I need special access in order to use them properly.

+## Project Milestone 4

+There have not been any more change in goals.
+We have decided that we will begin by focusing on augmenting the TreeLSTM networks with memory.
+In order to augment the TreeLSTM networks with memory, I have been working with my advisor to think about how the equations will change will shifting from the original implementation of TreeLSTM networks to the new implementation.

+The current idea that we are now working on as mentioned above is using memory-augmented TreeLSTM networks in order to increase the depth at which the networks are able to verify the solutions to the differential equations.
+Currently, maximum depth for the networks without memory is around 7, so we hope to increase this maximum depth through the memory-augmentation.
+For the next two weeks, I hope to work out the details of the implementation for the new network and begin experimentation.

+The issue with computational resources has also been resolved.
+I have obtained access to a GPU cluster, so I will be able to train networks on there.

+## Project Milestone 5

+There have not been any major changes in the goals since the last meeting.
+Since the last meeting, I have been working on the implementation for the new network.
+I am close to done with the implementation of the memory-augmented version of the TreeLSTM network.
+The equations for the new network have been worked out already, so what remains is just a few implementation details.
+The details for the memory-augmented version can be found in the github repository.
+I would have liked to made slightly more progress for this milestone.
+However, during spring break, I lost my laptop which slowed down my progress.
+There have not been any major surprises since the last meeting besides losing my laptop, which shouldn’t really affect my progress too much once I get back up to speed.
+For the next two weeks, I will be working on finishing up the implementation of the memory-augmented TreeLSTM network and running experiments to see how well the new network performs.
+Based on the results, it is likely that some adjustments will have to be made to the implementation details in order for the new network to perform well.
+I am aiming to reach the point where there is significant improvement in
+At this point I should have almost all of the resources that I need for this project.